solution25com/store-credit-shopware-6-solution25/README.md

   - Verify that the credit amount is within the allowed per-order limit.

 ## FAQ

-- **Is a MaxMind account required for using store credit?**
-  - No, a MaxMind account is not required for the store credit plugin.

 - **Can I restrict store credit usage to specific products?**
   - Yes, you can restrict store credit usage for specific products or categories through the **Post Purchase Features**.